Legal Notice

 • For advisory accounts, we ensure that the suitability of the securities held in your account is reviewed when we make a recommendation.

-For a description of a related and/or connected issuer and/or to view a current list of our related and connected issuers, see section Related and connected issuers disclosure below.
+For a description of a related or connected issuer or to view a current list of our related and connected issuers, see the Related and Connected Issuers Disclosure section below.

 2. Proprietary products

-As part of its business activities, Desjardins Securities may buy or sell, on behalf of its clients, products made by our affiliates (proprietary products), exercise its discretion to buy or sell such products pursuant to discretionary management agreements, or make recommendations in respect of such products.
+As part of its business activities, Desjardins Securities may buy or sell, on behalf of its clients and when applicable, products made by our affiliates (“proprietary products”), exercise its discretion to buy or sell such products pursuant to discretionary management agreements, or make recommendations in respect of such products.

-These proprietary products include, but are not limited to, mutual funds and exchange traded funds, guaranteed investment certificates, principal-protected notes and high-interest savings accounts offered by our affiliates.
+These proprietary products include, but are not limited to, investment funds, guaranteed investment certificates, principal-protected notes and high-interest savings accounts offered by our affiliates.
 Offering proprietary products generally gives rise to a conflict of interest that could affect the independence of a firm or of its representatives when assessing the suitability or quality of exclusive products.

 We usually manage these conflicts of interest as follows:

-• We implement a product review process that takes into account various factors in assessing whether proprietary products should be included in the firm’s product offering to clients.
+• We implement a process to review and understand the products that takes into account various factors in assessing whether proprietary products should be included in the firm’s product offering to clients.

 • For advisory accounts, we ensure that the suitability of the securities held in your account is reviewed when we make a recommendation.